digital-botanical-gardens-initiative/dendron-dbgi/vault/biblio.Biblio gestion.md

 updated: 1646983379614
 created: 1646980632733
 ---
-# How to use Zotero to create a bibliography on Dendron:
+# How to use Zotero to add references on the Digitized Botanical gardens initiative Dendron:

 ## Zotero installation and setup:
 Zotero 5.0.95.1 or older (Mdnotes for Zotero is actually not working on more recent versions): https://zotero.en.uptodown.com/windows/versions

+A new version of mdnotes is however actually available in alpha (see image under), compatible with Zotero 6.x.xx.x.

-Now add the "dbgi-bibliography" shared folder on Zotero to access to all the Project references.
+Now you have to add the "dbgi-bibliography" shared folder on Zotero to access to all the Project references.
+For this, go to https://www.zotero.org/groups/4613367/dbgi-bibliography and join the Zotero group.
+Now you can add your references in the folder to import them on Dendron.

 ## Mandatory Zotero add-ons installation:
 - Better BibTex for Zotero: https://retorque.re/zotero-better-bibtex/